purplenoodlesoop/stream-bloc/README.md

+# stream_bloc

-# Modern implementation of the Original BLoC
+Modern implementation of the Original BLoC

 ## About